0xNF/inventory_test/README.md

 Halfway through, the Git MCP server was added to do automatic commits.

 The SQLite schema was made before this project became an MCP/LLM demo, but everything around it including the Rust CLI, the Go server and the HTML app came from the vibe coding.

+### Interventions

+Unfortunately, Vibe Coding got 80% of the way there but was not able to complete some critical parts of the project.
+* The `--filter` command for instnce, proved almost impossible for the models to implement correctly, although it got there in the end after some substantial hand-holding.
+* The llms would often overwrite entire files with just a snippet, instead of the full file contents, resulting in lots of build errors.
+Having a decent git commit history was helpful to revert these changes.
+* *SQL injection was a big problem -- the model could not be made to understand and fix it's own injection errors.
+Intervention had to happen here as well, with some manual overwrtiing.
+* The models have memory issues: They would switch to python semi-randomly, and forget what directories and files it was working with, despite being reminded only a handful of messages ago.